-Pursuant to the requirements of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the undersigned thereunto duly authorized.
+Pursuant to the requirements of Section 13 or 15(d) of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the undersigned, thereunto duly authorized.

-ROBERT HALF INTERNATIONAL INC. (Registrant)
+ROBERT HALF INTERNATIONAL INC ζ.
+(Registrant)

-/s/ M. KEITH WADDELL
+Date: February 19, 2009 Ву: /s/ M. Keith Waddell

 M. Keith Waddell

-Vice Chairman, President and Chief Financial Officer
+Vice Chairman, President and

-(Principal Financial Officer and
+Chief Financial Officer

-duly authorized signatory)
+(Principal Financial Officer)